Greek Councils and Recruitment Process

 Multicultural Greek Council (MGC)

-The Multicultural Greek Council is the governing body for the 2 culturally-based fraternities and sororities on campus (alpha Kappa Delta Phi Sorority, Lambda Phi Epsilon Fraternity, and Omega Phi Beta).
+The Multicultural Greek Council is the governing body for the 4 culturally-based fraternities and sororities on campus (alpha Kappa Delta Phi Sorority, Lambda Phi Epsilon Fraternity, Kappa Phi Lambda Sorority, and Omega Phi Beta Sorority).
 This council exists to develop and maintain interfraternal relations between the their organizations as well as the greater Carnegie Mellon Greek community.
-To learn more about each one please click on the chapter listed below.

 MGC organizations have the ability to recruit year round, but typically recruit new members in the first few weeks of the fall and spring semesters.
 Individuals interested in joinging an MGC organization can attend recruitment events hosted by MGC fraternities and sororities in order to make an informed decision before accepting a bid.
 Participating in the recruitment process is done at no financial cost or membership committment to the prospective member.